dashingsoft/pyarmor/docs/advanced.rst

 First generate protection script ``build/pytransform_protection.py``::

-  pyarmor runtime --super-mode --output build
+  pyarmor runtime --advanced 2 --output build

 Then edit it with your private code, after that, obfuscate the scripts and set option ``--cross-protection`` to this customized script, for example::